 Updating Permission Sets for Reason for Change Configurations

-For each permission set that enables users to edit the supported object or object type in a Reason for Change configuration, assign the View permission for the Reason for Change object.
-For each supporting object that should be editable from this permission set, assign the View permission for the Reason for Change object control.
+For each permission set that enables users to edit the objects or object types in a Reason for Change configuration, assign the View permission for the Reason for Change object.
+For each object that should be editable from this permission set, assign the View permission for the Reason for Change object control.

-The Reason for Change Capture field exists on every supported object that can use the Reason for Change feature.
-This field is not intended to be viewed or edited by users, so you should not include it in a supporting object’s page layouts.
+The Reason for Change Capture field specified in a Reason for Change configuration’s Capture Field is not intended to be viewed or edited by users, so you should not include it in an object’s page layouts.

 You must have a security profile with the following permissions to configure Reasons for Change: